 If you get freaked out about heights like me, don’t worry, I felt incredibly safe and secure in their harnessing system which is the most intuitive and easy to use one I’ve experienced.

 And if you are like Kalyra and want to stay all day AND night, during spring and summer Navitat at Night is offered every Friday and Saturday night!

 Definitely one of the most fun things to do in Knoxville with kids especially!

 9. Mead’s Quarry Lake

-Now this place is also not to be missed.
+If you’re planning a trip to Knoxville, this place is also not to be missed.